 Last Updated on April 13, 2023 by You Ling

-Which piezo elements can bu used for parking sensor?
+Which piezo elements can be used for Pressure Sensor?

-Polyvinylidene fluoride (PVDF): PVDF is a polymer material that exhibits good piezoelectric properties and is often used in flexible, low-cost ultrasonic sensors.
+Polyvinylidene fluoride (PVDF): PVDF is a polymer that exhibits piezoelectric properties.
+It is often used in low-cost, flexible pressure sensors.

-Overall, the choice of piezoelectric material for a parking sensor depends on the specific application requirements, such as the frequency range, sensitivity, temperature range, and durability needed.
-The material must be able to generate and receive sound waves efficiently and reliably in order to provide accurate obstacle detection.
+Overall, the choice of piezoelectric material depends on the specific application requirements of the pressure sensor, such as the pressure range, sensitivity, temperature range, and mechanical stability.